kim-xps12/bsl-plotter/README.md

 ## Installation
 ### Hardware
 The BSL-Plotter parts are in the `bsl-plotter/stl` directory.
-Please refer to URDF model for assembly.
+Please refer to URDF model and above image for assembly.
+And, use 6mm BB-bullets-ball to assemble the thrust bearings.
 (3D model for assembly will be uploaded soon!)

 It is recommended to use a 3D printer to create the parts.
 The recommended printing conditions are as follows.